-- agreement that includes any agreed or specially negotiated clauses or terms particular to the property or the circumstances of the parties to the letting including prescribed information in accordance with the Housing Act 1988 and 2004.
+- 11a You must take care to prepare an appropriate written tenancy agreement that includes any agreed or specially negotiated clauses or terms particular to the property or the circumstances of the parties to the letting including prescribed information in accordance with the Landlord and Tenant Act 1987 and the Housing Act 1988 and 2004.
 You should ensure tenancy agreements are transparent in relation to the commitments of each party.
 The tenancy agreements must be clearly presented, written in plain and intelligible language; that any fees and other charges are actively flagged; and that any standard terms and clauses take account of the implications of Part 2 of the Consumer Rights Act 2015.
-You should note that standard terms or clauses or fees and charges deemed unfair by the Courts under this Act are unenforceable. - 11b You must give the tenant the opportunity to raise queries in order to clarify and understand their rights and obligations under the tenancy agreement, particularly those relating to rent, deposit or ancillary fees and charges.
-Whilst you should not seek to vary the tenancy agreement during the period of your agreement with the landlord, there may be occasions where this may occur.
-In such circumstances the tenant and the landlord must be given the opportunity to see and confirm the changed tenancy agreement. - 11c You must ensure that tenants are provided with relevant and appropriate documentation, statutory or otherwise, prior to their occupation of the property or commencement of the tenancy, whichever is the sooner. - 11d By law you must, within 21 days of receipt of formal written request from a tenant, provide that tenant with the name and address of their landlord. - At the start of a tenancy, you must ensure that both landlord and tenant are aware of your ongoing role and scope, if any, in the continuing collection of rent and/or management of the property.
-In circumstances where the tenant is to be paying rent direct to a non-resident or overseas landlord, even where that is into a UK bank account, the tenant should be made aware of a tenant's obligations to HM Revenue and Customs in respect of a non-resident or overseas landlords tax liability.
+You should note that standard terms or clauses or fees and charges deemed unfair by the Courts under this Act these regulations are unenforceable. - 11b You must give the tenant the opportunity to raise queries in order to clarify and understand their rights and obligations under the tenancy agreement, particularly those relating to rent, deposit or ancillary fees and charges.
+Whilst you should not seek to vary the tenancy agreement during the period of your agreement with the landlord client, there may be occasions where this may occur.
+In such circumstances the tenant and the landlord client must be given the opportunity to see and confirm the changed tenancy agreement. - 11c You must ensure that tenants are provided with relevant and appropriate documentation, statutory or otherwise, prior to their occupation of the property or commencement of the tenancy, whichever is the sooner. - 11d By law you must, within 21 days of receipt of formal written request from a tenant, provide that tenant with the name and address of their landlord. - 11e At the start of a tenancy, you must ensure that both landlord client and tenant are aware of your ongoing role and scope, if any, in the continuing collection of rent and/or management of the property.
+In circumstances where the tenant is to be paying rent direct to a non-resident or overseas landlord, even where that is into a UK bank account, the tenant should be made aware of a tenant's obligations to HM Revenue and Customs in respect of a non-resident or overseas landlord's tax liability.